top of page

 Depending on the pain condition, injections may include:

-• Steroid injections to reduce inflammation around joints, nerves, or soft tissues
+• Steroid injections to reduce inflammation around joints, nerves, or soft tissues.

-• Local anaesthetic injections to calm irritated pain pathways
+• Local anaesthetic injections to calm irritated pain pathways.

-• Trigger point injections for muscle-related pain and spasm
+• Trigger point injections for muscle-related pain and spasm.

-• Nerve blocks for specific nerve-related pain patterns
+• Nerve blocks for specific nerve-related pain patterns.

-• Joint injections (such as into the spine, hips, knees, or shoulders)
+• Joint injections (such as into the spine, hips, knees, or shoulders).

-Other pain interventions
+Other interventions for chronic pain

 In some cases, specialist services may consider:

-• Radiofrequency treatments to interrupt specific pain signals
+• Radiofrequency treatments to interrupt specific pain signals.

-• Neuromodulation techniques such as spinal cord stimulation
+• Neuromodulation techniques such as spinal cord stimulation.

 These options are usually considered only after careful assessment and when simpler approaches have not been sufficient.